stephenkocsis14/NormSeq/README.md

 # NormSeq

-NormSeq is a tool for performing advanced mathematical analysis on RNA-seq data, written in C++ and callable from Python.
+NormSeq is a tool for performing normalization of RNA-seq read counts, written in C++ and callable from Python.
 It supports various normalization methods such as CPM, TPM, FPKM, RPKM, log2CPM, and Z-score normalization.

 ## Installation